-- Thermarest Compressible Pillow – Picked this up from Amazon awhile back.
-I really debated about bringing this because as you can tell it’s not particularly compact.
-I knew I wasn’t going to bring this to the Narrows and thought about getting one of those inflatable pillows but hesitated on spending more money.
-I figured i’d bring the pillow for the one night camping we’d be doing in Page, Arizona.
-It’s the most comfortable camping pillow ever.
-Not even exaggerating.
+- Thermarest Compressible Pillow – I really debated about bringing this because as you can tell it’s not particularly compact.
+I knew I wasn’t going to bring this to the Narrows but instead more for the camping we’d be doing.
+It’s the most comfortable camping pillow you’ll ever own.

 - Thermarest NeoAir Xlite Sleeping Pad (Regular Size) – Picked this up from CampSaver on one of my trips to the US.
 It’s not the cheapest but is the lightest, smallest and most comfortable in the Thermarest sleeping pad line.
 My buddies had Thermarest ProLite sleeping pad and this was leaps and bounds more comfortable.
 The only drawback is that you do have to inflate it yourself.
 Nothing but great things to say about this sleeping pad.

-- Sleeping bag liner – Got this as a gift and wanted to try it out.
-The idea behind this is that you can line your sleeping bag with this so you don’t get it dirty on the inside and also gives you an extra layer of warmth.
+- Sleeping bag liner – The idea behind this is that you can line your sleeping bag with this so you don’t get it dirty on the inside and also gives you an extra layer of warmth.
 Out of everything this was perhaps not worth the weight and size.

 - Buff Headwear – My review of Buff Headwear stands.
 It’s the most versatile piece of gear you can bring on the trip.
 Great for covering your head as a hat, around your neck for warmth, around your wrist to wipe sweat off etc.

-- Smartwool Men’s Hiking Medium Crew Sock – Purchased a pair from Backcountry.
-I knew i’d be going sock-less for most of the trip but for those cold nights and for our fancy dinner to Gordon Ramsay’s, I wanted to cover up my open sandals.
+- Smartwool Men’s Hiking Medium Crew Sock – I knew i’d be going sock-less for most of the trip but for those cold nights and for our fancy dinner to Gordon Ramsay’s, I wanted to cover up my open sandals.
 These socks were also great for hiking with my sandals since it prevented sand from getting in and made for softer, more cushioned walking.